Skip to main content

 Navigate to Projects

-From the main sidebar menu, select “Projects” to display existing projects and project groups.
+From the main sidebar menu, select “Projects” to display the Projects list with existing projects and their details.

 3